nicolaskopp/CPL/README.md

 ## Alternate License

 There is also an Add-On Version of this License to be used as a module for existing licenes.
-You can find it in the repo under the name `CPL-Add-On`
+You can find it in the repo under the name `CRA`